Related Content

 Check if reservations are available on TGV trains to Lyon, Marseille or Montpellier and then continue a journey by TER trains, on which advance bookings aren't available to non rail-pass users.

-on Eurostar
+on Eurostar from and to London

-The most popular departures will inevitably sell out faster - and it's these trains which inevitably have the best connections in Bruxelles, Lille and Paris for travel to and from more distant destinations.
+The prices in the cheaper tiers will will inevitably sell out faster on the most popular departures - and it's these trains which inevitably have the best connections in Bruxelles, Lille and Paris for travel to and from more distant destinations.

 Particularly in summer, it can be a good idea to maximise the flexibility of making a successful booking, by arranging an itinerary so that Paris, or a city in Belgium, will be the finish or start points for a travel day,

-This is because it's seemingly rare for every Eurostar to have its rail pass allocation sold out on a travel date, but it's more common for only evening departures to have availability.
+This is because it's seemingly rare for every Eurostar to have its allocation 'sold out' on a travel date, but it's more common for evening departures to have availability.

-Or if reservations are still available for London ↔ Lille journeys when London ↔ Paris isn't available, an option is to book the Eurostar reservation to or from Lille - and then take trains between Lille and Paris.
+Or if reservations are still available for London ↔ Lille journeys when London ↔ Paris isn't available, an option is to book the Eurostar reservation to or from Lille - and then take other trains between Lille and Paris.

 If you will need to travel by a specific Eurostar departure, you'll want to check that rail pass reservations are available for the train you need to take prior to buying a pass